-For programs offered on-campus and for online undergraduate degree completion programs, the FAFSA award year begins with Fall Semester and runs through the following Summer Semester (i.e. Fall 2018 through Summer 2019).
+For programs offered on-campus and for online For programs offered on-campus and for online undergraduate degree completion programs, the FAFSA award year begins with Fall Semester and runs through the following Summer Semester (i.e. Fall 2018 through Summer 2019).
 For online graduate degree programs, for the 2018-2019 academic year only, the FAFSA award year both begins with Summer Semester and runs through the following Summer (ex: Summer 2018 through Summer 2019).
-In future years, for graduate degree programs the FAFSA award year will begin with Fall term and run through the following Summer term.
+In future years, for graduate degree programs the FAFSA award year will begin with Fall term and run through the following Summer term. through the following Summer term.